tbretl/ae353-sp22/docs/index.md

 ## In-Class Activities

-You will complete a short activity during every lecture using [PrairieLearn](https://www.prairielearn.org/pl/course_instance/129078).
+You will complete a short activity during (nearly) every lecture using [PrairieLearn](https://www.prairielearn.org/pl/course_instance/129078).
 For this reason, it is important that you **bring your laptop to class each day** (or some other device that can run PrairieLearn).

 ## Homework

-You will complete a homework assignment after every lecture using [PrairieLearn](https://www.prairielearn.org/pl/course_instance/129078).
+You will complete a homework assignment after (nearly) every lecture using [PrairieLearn](https://www.prairielearn.org/pl/course_instance/129078).

 ## Exams